 NOTE: Teaching without a degree may be illegal, so contact the embassy of the country you are interested in working to learn about their immigration requirements.
 Regulations change and there are some recruiters and TESOL / TEFL institutes that charge a lot of money promising jobs and visa clearance.
 Do not sign any contracts without first checking with the embassy.

 The reason taking a TESOL or TEFL certification course is required for most teaching jobs abroad is that the certificate shows you received training in grammar, phonology, and methodology.
 In order to be a good teacher, you need to know the rules of the English language and be able to teach the language.
-The English Language Acquisition market is a $3 billion industry.
+The English Language Training (ELT) market is a $3 billion industry.
 Most schools are professionally run and only hire certified teachers.